Evidently there is a saying among beekeepers, "You do not choose to be a beekeeper, the bees choose you." This is true in our case.

 I was so impressed that I began researching.
 I soon discovered that my chemically sensitive family couldn't eat honey because most beekeepers use chemicals in their hives.
 Even "organic" honey beekeepers must often treat, in case of disease, if the beekeepers want USDA reimbursement for losses.
 In addition, beekeepers often use "food grade" plastic foundation that still leeches "food grade" chemicals into the honey.

 We then became active in with Honey Love and the Los Angeles Urban Beekeepers community.
 We found many wonderful people that wanted to treat the bees like we wanted to keep bees.
 Soon, we had our first colony!
 Ever since, we have learned a ton!
 We love our bees!
-My husband joined me on this adventure and soon became "the bee man" at work.
-We are now a team!

 After awhile, I realized that I wanted to do this professionally.
 I have enjoyed educating others on bees, especially feral bees.
 My terrified son has made tremendous progress as well!
 He is no longer scared of bees!
 We understand the plight of the bees with the pesticides in our communities as we have felt the devastating effects personally.
 We want to help them and educate the public about the bees so that people are better equipped to help them.